 Find out if the hospital will help you with transport if it is difficult for you to get to and from the asthma centre.
 There’s a useful round-up of transport services available here .

 If you’re driving or getting public transport, plan your route in advance.
 And if you’re planning to park in the hospital car park make sure you’ve got plenty of change (it can be very expensive).
+Allow plenty of time for getting there and finding a parking place.

 - The letter confirming your appointment